-The Reinert-Alumni Library adheres to a Collection Development Policy that stresses wise materials selection and fiscal responsibility towards the University budget.
+The Reinert-Alumni Library adheres to a Collection Management Policy that stresses wise materials selection and fiscal responsibility towards the University budget.
 Questions about selecting material in print and electronic format may be addressed to Mike Poma, Reference and Collections Management Librarian, at (402) 280-2298.

 Books and Media

 Funds for books, e-books, DVDs, and other media are allocated by the Library to every academic department on a fiscal year basis.
 Orders can be submitted in almost any form -- order slips, book reviews, publisher's ads, emails, or spreadsheets -- as long as the information is complete.
 Complete orders include:

 - Author and title

 - Publisher, publication date, and edition (if applicable)

 - ISBN (International Standard Book Number)

 The Library provides several tools to select items for purchase and to find complete information, including Books in Print, Choice, and Resources for College Libraries (RCLweb).
 Departments are encouraged to spread their orders between July 1st and the order deadline, which is in March on the Friday after spring break.
 Although "rush" requests will be expedited, please allow ample time for items to be received and processed.
 Books that are on order appear in the Library Catalog (CLIC) with the call number XX.

 Contact Marcey Gibson, Acquisitions Specialist, to submit library orders or to learn your department's account balance.